harshpalan/OpenCV_FaceDetection/README.md

 # Installing

-* Create 2 empty Folders named "dataset"  and "Trainer "in the same directory where the python scripts are.
+* Create 2 empty Folders named "dataset"  and "trainer "in the same directory where the python scripts are.

 OR